-Alistair Wilson murder: Witness in Canada interviewed
+Doorstep Murder: Witness in Canada interviewed over Alistair Wilson shooting

 "We remain committed to ensuring the person responsible for his murder is brought to justice so that we can give his family the answers they deserve."

-His wife Veronica had answered the door to his killer - a stocky man wearing a baseball cap - who asked for Alistair Wilson.
+Mr Wilson was shot at about 19:00 after his wife Veronica answered the door to his killer - a stocky man wearing a baseball cap - who asked for Alistair Wilson.

-Mr Wilson spoke to the man and was handed an empty blue envelope with the word Paul written on it.
+Mr Wilson, who had been reading his sons a bedtime story, went to the door to speak to the man and was handed an empty blue envelope with the word Paul written on it.

 He was then shot with a German-made handgun.
 The weapon was later found in a drain by a council road sweeper near to the scene.